Statistics About Selfies

 With the average age of selfie-takers resting at approximately 24 years old, a clear generational trend emerges in the realm of selfie photography.
 This trend is further emphasized by the fact that millennials are the most active group in taking selfies, showcasing a preference for self-portraits among younger individuals.

-See also Statistics About Light Pollution
+See also Statistics About Surrogacy

 On the contrary, only 9% of Baby Boomers have engaged in selfie-taking, indicating a significant generational gap in this behavior.
 Additionally, men taking selfies tend to be older than women, with men increasing their selfie activity after the age of 30.